 - It inhibits diuresis, which means it aids in decreasing urine output and conserving water by increasing water reabsorption from the filtrate.

 Diuretics are chemicals or medical supplements that increase urine output.

 - Diuretics can enhance or increase urine output by inhibiting the release of the antidiuretic hormone.

 - They can also work by decreasing sodium ion reabsorption, which eventually leads to a decrease in water reabsorption as well.

 - Some natural diuretics include caffeine found in coffee or tea and many drugs that are usually prescribed for conditions such as hypertension or cardiac disorders.

 Urochrome is a pigment that gives urine its yellowish color.

-- Urochrome is produced after the destruction of the hemoglobin pigment found in the blood.
+- Urochrome is produced after the hemoglobin pigment is destroyed in the blood.

-- When the blood is filtered, the resultant urine has a yellowish color due to the presence of urochrome.
+- When the blood is filtered, the urine is yellowish due to the presence of urochrome.

 - The color may be darker, depending on the concentration of urochrome in the urine.